Jorge-Alda/Jorge-Alda.github.io/about.markdown

 * M.Sc in Theoretical Physics, Universidad Complutense de Madrid.
 * Research stay in Università degli Studi di Padova.

+You can check out all the places where I have been to in [my Worldline](worldline.html).

 When I'm not busy uncovering the structure of the universe, my interests also include coding, comic books and movies, RPG videogames and languages.